 In the autumn, Michaelmas (pronounced Mick-el-mas) helps us celebrate the harvest.
 Michaelmas, September 29th, is an ancient festival that inspires inner courage during a time when the outer world is growing darker.
-Our faculty holds a puppet show for the school community, which is followed by a potluck.
-The central image in the puppet show is Michael who embodies courage, initiative and steadfastness to overcoming a dragon.
-Through this we kindle our own inner strength, as the season transitions from the outer warmth of summer to the coolness of fall.
+Ordinarily, our faculty holds a puppet show for the school community, which is followed by a potluck.
+The central image in the puppet show is Michael who embodies courage, initiative, and steadfastness to overcoming a dragon.
+Through this, we kindle our own inner strength, as the season transitions from the outer warmth of summer to the coolness of fall.
 This festival takes place near the autumnal equinox when the days grow short.
 We turn inwards, towards ourselves and our community for inner warmth.
 LEARN MORE

 Our annual Harvest Festival reflects the bounty of autumn.
-Children are filled with delight as they visit different booths for a special story from a blacksmith, a wool spinner, Mother Earth, the Sugar Sprite, and many more.
+Children are filled with delight as they visit different booths for a special story from Mother Earth, the Sugar Sprite, and many more.
 Each child is given a special treat – an acorn, seeds, yarn – following each story.
 There is also face painting and activities.
-This festival is hosted by our Parent Council, with families contributing to create this special day for our children.
+This is also a time to see what beautiful creations are being offered at our Handmade Auction.
+This festival is hosted by our Parent Council, with families contributing to creating this special day for our children.
 We invite families, friends, and the Truckee Meadows’ community to enjoy this festival.

 Martinmas & Lantern Walk